wavelab/libwave/README.md

 searchable by CMake without installation.

-**Note**: dependency install scripts are provided for convenience and are not tested on a wide variety of systems.
+**Note**: dependency install scripts targeting Ubuntu 16.04 are provided for convenience, and are not tested on a wide variety of systems.
 They may be incompatible with other packages installed on your system.
 Additional scripts which install GeographicLib, gtsam, and OpenCV 3 are provided in `scripts/install`.

 **Known issue with OpenCV**: `wave_vision` may
 [fail to build](https://github.com/wavelab/libwave/issues/267) if OpenCV 2 is